skip to Main Content

 Confronting your online harasser does not have to mean sending a direct message or naming the individual abuser.
 (In fact, in instances where you’re targeted from multiple online accounts, you’ll be unable to address specific individuals and will need to confront the abuse more generally.)

 There are several forms this confrontation can take.
 You could decide to publish a statement on social media condemning the particular form of bigotry of which you’ve been the target.
 You could deploy your online support community to help correct a defamatory narrative being spread about you.
-Or you could choose to screenshot and re-post hateful messages against you in order to spotlight the outrageousness of this behavior, as journalist Julia Ioffe chose to do during an episode of online harassment in 2016 when she was barraged by anti-Semitic tweets.
-Her efforts served to highlight the egregiousness of the abuse and allowed her to wrest back control of at least one part of the narrative.
+Or you could choose to screenshot and re-post hateful messages against you in order to spotlight the outrageousness of this behavior, as journalist Wafa Al-Amm chose to do when she was barraged by sexist tweets, telling her to “stay in the kitchen” and away from discussing politics and social issues.
+“My strategy in naming and shaming online abusers produced positive results,” Wafa said in an interview with PEN America and the National Democratic Institute.
+“No one wants their abusive tweet to be pinned at the top of my page, which has a large following.
+When I repost such tweets, trolls tend to scale back their abusive language or entirely stop targeting me.”

 Questions to ask yourself before confronting your harasser include: